Cryptocurrency

 Roberta and Jerry Open Accounts: Where is Roberta’s cryptocurrency stored without a centralized bank or security company?
 How is cryptocurrency obtained?
 Both Roberta and Jerry need a digital wallet to hold their digital currency before they can send or receive a payment.
 Many companies, such as Coinbase Commerce, provide brokerage accounts that help people buy, sell, transfer, and hold cryptocurrencies.

 The transaction is verified: What keeps Roberta and Jerry honest?
 Roberta could lie and claim she sent Jerry $3,000.
 Jerry could claim that he never received the money or received less than he really did.
-What prevents Roberta from double sending cryptocurrency and spending the same $3,000 for something else?
+What prevents Roberta from spending the same $3,000 for something else?
 Cryptocurrency systems rely on blockchain technology to verify transactions.
 Each transaction becomes part of a vast ledger which is distributed to a disparate network of computers.
 Transactions are recorded in blocks and linked in chains, hence the term “blockchain.”
 Most ledger holders must confirm the verification before it is added to the blockchain, making fraud highly unlikely.

 Many cryptocurrencies use the more efficient proof of stake to validate a transaction.
 It differs from proof of work because there are fewer verifiers, and they must stake or pledge some of their cryptocurrency before being chosen to validate a transaction.
 If a validation proves wrong, they relinquish their stake.

 While cryptocurrency is designed as a medium of exchange, much of the excitement surrounding cryptocurrency is its value as an investment.
 An investor could have purchased one bitcoin for less than $200 on January 14, 2015, and sold it for $67,500 on November 18, 2021.
-However, Bitcoin’s price has been very volatile, making it a very risky investment.
-Anyone should do extensive research and consult an expert before investing in any cryptocurrency.
+However, Bitcoin’s price has been highly volatile, making it a very risky investment.
+Anyone should do extensive research and consult an expert before investing in cryptocurrency.

 Dig Deeper With These Free Lessons: